 This surveying is suitable for large area surveying crowded with more details.

-They are good for filling internal detailing and used when more accuracy is not needed.
+They are good for filling internal detailing and are used when more accuracy is not needed.

 d) Theodolite Surveying: